 WCMA GRANTS GUIDELINES

 The Walnut Cove Members Association (WCMA) consists of Cliffs at Walnut Cove property owners who are interested in supporting local nonprofit organizations through membership in the WCMA.
-The WCMA raises money through dues, an annual charity golf tournament, and a variety of other means.
+The WCMA raises money through dues, the Weekend of Giving, and a variety of other means.
 At the end of each year, the money in this fund is distributed to local 501(c)(3) charities, based on recommendations of the WCMA Grants Committee to the WCMA Board of Directors.
 Any member who is actively involved with a charity as a volunteer, committee member, or board member can act as a sponsor and submit a grant request on behalf of the organization as long as the organization meets the Board’s eligibility requirements.

 It is the WCMA’s responsibility to be good stewards of members’ dues and generous donations by fairly distributing the funds to member-sponsored, local charitable organizations.
 This is the founding principal of the WCMA.
 By donating to the WCMA, members can collectively support these local charities and also our friends and neighbors within the community who generously give their time and support to these organizations.
 It offers members the opportunity to solicit support from their neighbors without having to initiate individual fundraisers and unites our membership in its effort to simultaneously show appreciation for its volunteers and for the local community.